 How to use indoor cycling training to lose belly fat?
 To lose belly fat, do moderate to vigorous intensity indoor cycling regularly.
-Try to incorporate interval and cross training in your workout routine.
+Try to incorporate intervals and cross-training into your workout routine.
 Don’t forget to watch what you eat as that plays just as big of a role as the training itself.
-Along with regular exercise, a healthy and balanced diet will help you lose those pesky pounds and give you the energy for your training and day to day activities.
+Along with regular exercise, a healthy and balanced diet will help you lose those pesky pounds and give you the energy for your training and day-to-day activities.

 Just to be clear, I don’t have a magic pill for a flatter tummy.
 If you have one, stop reading, email me, and I’ll give you all my money.